 Harvey produced the largest and most devastating house flooding event ever recorded in Harris County.
 The county was named a HUD-identified "most impacted and distressed" (MID) area and all CDBG-DR programming will support projects within the County.
 Structure flooding occurred from both overflowing creeks and bayous as well as internal drainage systems being overwhelmed by the intense short duration rainfall rates.
 Both the Addicks and Barker Reservoirs reached their peak on August 30, 2017, exceeding previous pool records.
 These two Reservoirs combined impounded a total of 388,726 acre-feet of water at peak pool elevation or 126 billion gallons of water which would fill NRG Stadium 187 times.
-Widespread flooding of homes and streets occurred within the pools upstream of Addicks and Barker Reservoirs, the Corps of Engineers made the decision to release a combined 16,000 cubic feet per second.
+Widespread flooding of homes and streets occurred within the pools upstream of Addicks and Barker Reservoirs as well as flooding of major roadways within the reservoirs.
+Downstream of the reservoirs, the Corps of Engineers made the decision to release a combined 16,000 cubic feet per second.
 This is the highest release rate since the outlets were fully gated in 1963 due to flooding.